-- (a) Archeological resources shall be protected and preserved in place subject to the requirements of federal, state, and local regulations, including the guidelines administered by the Oregon State Historic Preservation Office and ORS 358.905-358.961. - (b) A person may not excavate, injure, destroy or alter an archaeological site or object or remove an archaeological object located on public or private lands unless that activity is authorized by a permit issued under ORS 390.235.
+Section 230.105: Preservation of archeological resources. (a) Archeological resources shall be protected and preserved in place subject to the requirements of federal, state, and local regulations, including the guidelines administered by the Oregon State Historic Preservation Office and ORS 358.905-358.961. (b) A person may not excavate, injure, destroy or alter an archaeological site or object or remove an archaeological object located on public or private lands unless that activity is authorized by a permit issued under ORS 390.235.
 A violation of this subsection is a misdemeanor.

 The property is located within the Historic and Cultural Resources Protection Zone, and per the attached Pre-Application Conference Report, it requires Historic Clearance Review.
 The applicant has evaluated the site for historic and cultural resources and has initiated State Historic Preservation Office and Oregon Tribal consultation.
 Report findings have also been submitted to the City of Salem Archaeologist.
-Based on these discussions, the applicant is proposing to provide a 48,252 sq. ft. conservation easement for the identified Archaeological Preservation Area on the Site Plan.
+Based on these discussions, the applicant is proposing to Partition the subject site into 2 lots.
+Parcel 1 contains 2.30 acres and is proposed to be developed with Phase II of the apartment complex project.
+Parcel 2 contains 0.99 acres and the applicant is proposing to convey the parcel to the City of Salem to ensure the preservation of potential historic and cultural resources on the site.
 If inadvertent discovery of archaeological resources occurs during construction activities outside of the protection area, City, State, and Tribal agencies will be notified.